WSU-kduncan/cs3900-restaurantorders/BR-InterviewQuestions.md

 10. How effective is your current system at tracking Orders?
 11. What have you done in the past to track orders?
 12. What devices are most accessible to you as a business?
+13. What specific features or functionalities would you prioritize in this system (i.e., tracking inventory, generating reports)
+14. Do you anticipate the need for any integrations with existing software or platforms?
+15. How would you prefer to receive feedback or alerts for things like low stock items or pending orders?

 Remember each team member needs to commit 3 questions & an individual interview.